deploy-coffee/.github/profile/README.md

 # Welcome to deploy.coffee!

-We provide infrastructure and convenient tools to help Minecraft servers grow.
+We provide infrastructure and convenient tools to let you focus on building your app instead of dealing with administration.
 Our flagship product is currently a work in progress.
 Watch this space.